Featured

 By the Numbers: Software Supply Chain Security Risks

-Larry Ponemon, Ponemon Institute and Shandra Gemmiti, Synopsys
+Larry Ponemon, Ponemon Institute and Shandra Gemmiti, Black Duck

 In a survey of your peers, the Ponemon Institute uncovered a stark reality: